dotaxis/MateriaForge-rs/README.md

 Pre-built binaries are available on the [Releases](https://github.com/dotaxis/MateriaForge-rs/releases) page.

-1. Ensure you have installed FF7 and clicked "Play" in the launcher at least once.
+1. Ensure you have installed FF7 or FF8 and clicked "Play" in the game's launcher at least once.
 You can close the game once you get to the main menu.

-2. Download the latest release, unzip, and run it:
+2. Download the latest release, unzip, and run it in a terminal:

 ```bash
 ./MateriaForge
 ```

-3. On first launch of 7th Heaven, click **Save**.
+3. On first launch of 7th Heaven or Junction VIII, click **Save**.
 Do **NOT** click Reset Defaults.

 ---